getfem/getfem/doc/sphinx/source/userdoc/model_continuation.rst

 are returned in the variables ``U``, ``lambda`` and ``T_U``, ``T_lambda``.
 The step size for the next prediction is returned in ``h``.
-According to the chosen value of ``singularities``, the test functions for limit and bifurcation points are evaluated at the end of each continuation step .Furthermore, if a bifurcation point is detected, the procedure for numerical bifurcation is performed and an approximation of the branching point as well as tangents to both bifurcating branches are saved in the continuation structure ``S``.
-From there, they can easily be recovered with member functions of ``S`` so that one can initialise the continuation to trace either of the branches next time.
+According to the chosen value of ``singularities``, the test functions for limit and bifurcation points are evaluated at the end of each continuation step.
+Furthermore, if a smooth bifurcation point is detected, the procedure for numerical bifurcation is performed and an approximation of the branching point as well as tangents to both bifurcating curves are saved in the continuation structure ``S``.
+From there, they can easily be recovered with member functions of ``S`` so that one can initialise the continuation to trace either of the curves next time.

-Complete examples of use are shown in the test programs ``tests/test_continuation.cc``, ``interface/tests/matlab/demo_continuation.m`` and ``interface/src/scilab/demos/demo_continuation.sce`` with the predictor-corrector only and in ``interface/src/scilab/demos/demo_continuation_block.sce`` or ``interface/src/scilab/demos/demo_continuation_vee.sce`` with the adaptation to non-smooth problems described above.
+Complete examples of use on a smooth problem are shown in the test programs ``tests/test_continuation.cc``, ``interface/tests/matlab/demo_continuation.m`` and ``interface/src/scilab/demos/demo_continuation.sce`` whereas ``interface/src/scilab/demos/demo_continuation_block.sce`` and ``interface/src/scilab/demos/demo_continuation_vee.sce`` employ also the non-smooth tools.